GoogleCloudPlatform/community/tutorials/couchbase-on-google-kubernetes-engine-using-terraform/index.md

 Now run the `terraform apply` command.
 This command outputs the same details as the `terraform plan` command, and it also asks for confirmation from you to proceed further.
 After you enter `yes`, Terraform creates the cluster.
 The cluster creation takes a few minutes.
-You can verify the creation of the cluster in the GCP Console.
+You can verify the creation of the cluster in the Cloud Console.

 To verify that the cluster credentials are saved in your kube config, run `kubectl config view`.
 The output should look something like this: